 Third party liability insurance

-Obligation to be covered by insurance
+Obligation to take out insurance

 Insurance certificate